 I left the Bill Wilkerson Center in 2002 to pursue a different passion – motherhood.
 My husband and I have three beautiful children and I had the privilege of staying home with them in their younger years.

 While I certainly enjoyed my time with my children at home, I began to miss working as a speech therapist.
 I love developing relationships with my clients and their families.
 I began seeing clients privately in a variety of settings when my youngest entered preschool.
 I also contracted with Sumner County Schools to provide services and evaluations in a variety of schools in the county.
-While providing these contract services, a job for a full time speech therapist at HB Williams Elementary opened up.
+While providing these contract services, a job for a full-time speech therapist at HB Williams Elementary opened up.
 I happily accepted this job because my two youngest students attended school there.
-I have been there since 2014.
+I worked at HB Williams from 2014 to 2024.
+I currently work with the TN AT Project.

 I believe that creating a family centered approach is crucial in a child’s success, and my experience as a mother helps me have a better understanding of how this works.
 I would be delighted to speak with you and answer any questions you might have about your child’s speech and language development.